AqsaAlam/Coding_Examples/generating_promoter_representations/READ_ME.txt

 This is a well-annotated code describing how I used machine learning tools (keras, tensorflow, machine learning architecture) to create a fast motif scanner.

+This one in particular has been edited so the output is binary (1 if there is a binding site, 0 if there isn't).

 > yeast_promoter_representation_generator.py

 This cannot currently be run as is as it requires many files which are currently not in the directory: